 The key elements outlined below will be incorporated into every aspect of the Nordic School's pedagogical practices.
 The school believes that childhood has intrinsic value and promotes a holistic approach to child development in which play, care, learning and formative development are integrated throughout all aspects of the school's program.
-The Nordic School will build on fundamental human values, such as respect for human dignity and nature, freedom of thought, compassion, forgiveness, equality and solidarity, as these are values which exist in various religions and worldviews, and which are entrenched in human rights law.
+The Nordic School will build on fundamental human values, such as respect for human dignity and nature, freedom of thought and expression, compassion, diversity, equality and solidarity, as these are entrenched in human rights law.
 Specifically, the Nordic School adheres to the United Nations Convention on the Rights of the Child (UNCRC) and consistently works to ensure that it is meeting every child's need for security, care, belongingness and respect and enabling each child to participate in and contribute to the school community.

-Core Values
+Core values